 The good news is involuntary churn is solvable.
 Implement dunning workflows that automatically retry failed payments, email customers about expiring cards, and offer alternate payment methods.
 Companies that do this well recover 60-70% of failed payments.

-This is one of the highest-ROI improvements you can make because it’s purely operational, not dependent on product development or changing customer behavior.
+This is one of the highest-ROI improvements you can make because it’s purely operational, not dependent on product development or changing customer behavior, and it pairs naturally with strong SaaS renewal management strategies that protect at-risk contracts before they lapse.

 When actual churn exceeds forecast, they investigate immediately.
 Is it localized to a segment (one customer type behaving differently)?
 Is it a cohort issue (recently acquired customers have higher churn)?
 Is it a product problem (bug or missing feature driving cancellations)?